ibnufajar1994/elt-data-warehouse/README.md

 **QUESTION 3:** For these dimensions, do you need to keep a full history of all changes, or is it sufficient to know the current state and the previous state?

-**POSSIBLE ANSWER:** For products, we need a full history as it's crucial for our product evolution analysis.
-For customers and sellers, knowing the current and previous state should be sufficient.
+**POSSIBLE ANSWER:** For products, customers, and selers  we need a full history as it's crucial for our product evolution analysis.
+For other dimension, knowing the current and previous state should be sufficient.

 **QUESTION 4:** Are there any specific attributes within these dimensions that are more important to track historically than others?